 Although the manufacturer of this multi pattern condenser microphone is not that famous in US, it is very popular in Europe and has won many awards for performance to price point, including two trophies from Music Industry Association (MIA).
 2200a mark II uses a hand-crafted, 1″ gold sputtered diaphragm based on the same technology used with the previous sE2200a.
 This high quality mid-range mic has enough features to be included on top of this list.
 On the body you will find 3 switches: the low cut switch, the adjustable pad and the multiple cardioid pattern (cardioid, figure 8 and omnidirectional).
 The mic produces vocal recordings with a warm tone and it has a solid body with a rubber paint finish.
 As an extra detail, you should know that it was used in few songs recorded for Amy Winehouse’s “Back to Black” album.

-This list contains some of the best condenser microphones you can buy for your home studio project in 2017.
-Most mics are priced between $200-$600, some of them feature additional items in the box (hard case, pouch, shock mount, pop filter, XLR cables).
-I know that many upcoming musicians have a starting budget of couple of hundreds dollars, so they will try to buy the cheapest things they can in order to maintain the expenses as low as possible.
-I do not advise that, because they will only end up paying the same money twice (first for the cheap mic and later for one of these mics).
-Most of the mics presented here are created by the most prestigious manufacturers in the business and many established artists have recorded with one of these mics at least once in their lifetime.
+This list contains some of the best condenser microphones you can buy for your home studio project this year.
+Most mics in my list are priced between $200-$600, some of them feature additional items in the box (hard case, pouch, shock mount, pop filter, XLR cables) which is a good thing, since there are less things to buy after purchasing the mic.
+I know that many upcoming musicians have a starting budget of couple of hundreds dollars.
+And some of them will try to buy the cheapest things they find in order to keep the expenses as low as possible.
+I do not advise that, because you will only end up paying the same money twice (first for the cheap mic and later for one of these mics).
+Most of the mics I have introduced are designed by the most prestigious manufacturers in the business and many established artists have recorded with one of these mics at least once in their lifetime.